 Long sunny days can bring misery for people—and their pets.
 You can keep them safe with these tips.
-Yes, pet sunburn is real, and can not only painful but sometimes lead to skin cancer.
+Yes, pet sunburn is real, and can not only cause painful nasal dermatoses in cats and dogs, but sometimes leads to skin cancer.
+Read this post on fire dangers and smoke inhalation.

 I’m very careful about my own sun protection, as I get sunburn very quickly.
 Wearing a hat, sunglasses, long sleeves and sunscreen works well during gardening—but does nothing to prevent back injuries (that’s a topic for another column!).